Core Rules of Play

 |---|---|---|

-| Small | 16″–22″ | Daggers, short clubs |
+| Small | 16 to 22 inches | Daggers, short clubs |

-| Medium | 23″–34″ | Shortswords, axes |
+| Medium | 23 to 34 inches | Shortswords, axes |

-| Long | 35″–46″ | Longswords, maces |
+| Long | 35 to 46 inches | Longswords, maces |

-| Great | 47″–60″ | Greatswords, large axes |
+| Great | 47 to 64 inches | Greatswords, large axes |

-| Pole-arm | 60″–72″ | Spears, halberds |
+| Pole-arm | 64 to 72 inches | Spears, halberds |

-| Thrown | 9″–32″ | No core; safe foam only |
+| Thrown | Up to 36 inches | No core.
+Safe foam only. |

-| Bow | — | Used for archery |
+| Bow | 20# Pull Max | Used for archery. |

-| Spell Packet | — | 9″×9″ cloth; filled with birdseed |
+| Spell Packet | 9 by 9 inch cloth | Filled with birdseed. |

 Requirement: You must have the Armor skill and wear a visible physical piece covering your chest.
+You can, however, wear armor without the skill as part of your costume.
+Its armor value will be 0 without the required skill.

 | Type | Armor Bonus | Restrictions |